 How to solve this dilemma?
 When you allow employees to choose their own communication channels, you’ll find barriers begin to disappear.
 One of the secrets to effective internal communication is giving employees the luxury of choice.
 By allowing them to use their favourite means of communication, whichever hardware or software platform they prefer, you can be sure you’re engaging with them.
 An internal communications app has the flexibility to work over a range of platforms.
 You’ll have the reach to connect with everyone, from office-based staff to remote workers and those on the move.

-The bottom line: Give employees the chance to choose their own channels and you’ll be breaking down barriers.
+Connecting with the dispersed workforce: Expand your reach by personalising channels.
+Give employees the chance to choose their own channels, and you’ll be breaking down barriers.

-Investing time and money into building a good company culture can have a huge impact on your bottom line.
-A strong, positive culture will not only make your company look more enticing to potential new hires, it will enthuse and inspire every worker in your employ.
+Investing time and money into building a good company culture can significantly impact your bottom line.
+A strong, positive culture will not only make your company look more enticing to potential new hires; it will enthuse and inspire every worker in your employ.
 According to research by Entrepreneur, companies with happy employees outperform their competitors by 20%.

+This is especially important when your personnel are dispersed across the country.
 When it comes to company culture, the importance of internal communication cannot be overstated.
 How you communicate your mission statement, goals, and ethics is crucial to the overall success of the organisation.
 It is also vital to encourage participation from employees.
-By promoting a company ethos of innovation and improvement, you’ll create a workforce who proactively address business challenges.
-When it comes to creative internal communication ideas, building a strong company culture should be one of your top priorities.
+By promoting a company ethos of innovation and improvement, you’ll create a workforce that proactively addresses business challenges.
+When it comes to innovative internal communication ideas, building a solid company culture should be one of your top priorities.

 Connecting with the dispersed workforce: A survey by Forbes revealed that 20% of remote employees lack a sense of belonging.
 Effective, targeted internal communications will help to reinforce a positive company culture with highly engaged employees.